Taking part in an ANSE International Intervision Group (IIG)

-- interested supervisors who are members of an ANSE national association can fill out the form for individual registration and email it to Barbara Baumann, firstname.lastname@example.org.
+- Interested supervisors who are members of an ANSE national association can fill out the form for individual registration and email it to Piret Bristol, p.bristol[at]anse.eu.
 The data will be added to the list of interested persons.

-During the SU there is usually a short introduction to pratcice and principles of the ANSE IIG-program, and a meeting point where interested persons may meet and establish a new IIG.
+During the SU there is usually a short introduction to practice and principles of the ANSE IIG-program, and a meeting point where interested persons may meet and establish a new IIG.

 - a group of supervisors from other contexts which fulfill the ANSE criteria for IIG’s could also be registered as an ANSE IIG.

 Every newly founded IIG completes the Registration Form (IIG Group) and emails this to Piret Bristol.

 How is the work in an IIG certified?